stevencombs/retrocombs.github.io/_posts/2020/2020-08-02-retrocombs-plus4-chapter3-software.md

 ### Save a program on cassette (or Tapuino)

-* Insert a cassette into datasette (Select the Save option on the Tapuino and choose manual or automatic naming of the .tap file)
+* Insert a cassette into Datasette (Select the Save option on the Tapuino and choose manual or automatic naming of the .tap file)
 * Rewind tape to beginning or FFW or RW to a time code (no action required)
-* Type `SAVE "program name` (alpha-numeric up to 16 characters and you can get creative with upper-lower case modes) and press `⏎`.
+* Type `SAVE "PROGRAM NAME"` (alpha-numeric up to 16 characters and you can get creative with upper-lower case modes) and press `⏎`.
 The computer will display:

     `PRESS RECORD AND PLAY ON TAPE`

 * Press the Play button (Select Play on the Tapuino)
 * The screen will blank and when the program is saved, will display `READY`

 > For both the `LOAD` and `SAVE` command, press `RS` to stop the process.
-For `SAVE`, press `RS` first then press stop on the datasette.
+For `SAVE`, press `RS` first then press stop on the Datasette.

 ## Diskette